Bettina-Haupt-Förderpreis

 awardee

-Location at the time of the award
+Location at the time of the award ceremony

-Year awardee Location title
+Year awardee winners Location title

 2022 Dr. Christopher Halm regensburg

-The early history of agricultural chemistry (1731 – 1813) – chemical appropriation of the soil and the emergence of field laboratories
+The early history of agricultural chemistry (1731 – 1813) – Chemical appropriation of the soil and the emergence of field laboratories

-2021 - - No award (corona pandemic)
+2021 - - No award given (Corona pandemic)

 2019 - - No award